artsy/palette/README.md

 $ open http://localhost:8000/
 ```

-## Link with Emission
+## Link with Eigen

-When developing components for [Emission](https://github.com/artsy/emission), boot the Simulator and from the Palette project root run:
+When developing components for [our iOS codebase](https://github.com/artsy/eigen), boot the Simulator and from the Palette project root run:

 ```
-$ yarn workspace @artsy/palette watch:emission
+$ yarn workspace @artsy/palette watch:eigen
 ```

-Since React Native doesn't support symlinks, this will copy changes directly to the Emission folder and hot-reload the app.
+Since React Native doesn't support symlinks, this will copy changes directly to the Eigen folder and hot-reload the app.

 ## Linking and Unlinking with Reaction